gleam-wisp/wisp/examples/08-working-with-cookies/README.md

 This example shows how to read and write cookies, and how to sign cookies so they cannot be tampered with.

-This example is based off of the [working with form data example][form-data] so read that one first.
+This example is based off of the ["working with form data" example][form-data] so read that one first.
 The additions are detailed here and commented in the code.

 Signing of cookies uses the `secret_key_base` value.
 If this value changes then